Lahti-University-of-Technology/full-stack-course/material/ethics.md

 ## What earns a zero on the assignment

+Work leaves a digital trail.
+The nature of that trail is impossible to fake or fabricate.
+Work that is the product of struggle and exploration leaves a different trace than work that is the product of plagiarism or contract cheating.
+Listed here are some of the hallmarks of work that violates the expectations.

 It is far better to fail by lack of work than to fail by cheating.
 Any one of these triggers an automatic 0 on that assignment or exam:

 - Copying code or text without attribution.
 - Contract cheating.
 Someone else writes any part of your deliverable.
-- Fabricated data, logs, benchmarks, user tests, or demonstrations.
+- Fabricated logs, benchmarks, user tests, commit history or demonstrations.
 - Hiding work in private repositories to avoid review.
 Public work is required.
-- Not committing and pushing to GitHub to avoid review.
+- Not committing or pushing to GitHub to avoid review.
 Public work is required.
 - Tampering with commit history to misrepresent timeline or authorship.
 - A code walkthrough you cannot pass.
 If you cannot explain your own submission, it is not yours.
 - Large, polished commit dumps,
 - unclear authorship, or
 - even minor timeline games.
 These may also trigger course failure and a report to the university.

 ## What severely harms your grade